 Individual study under the guidance of a faculty member.
-May by repeated once for credit.
 Prerequisite: Instructor approval.

-Dr. Paul T. Plen, Chairperson
+Dr. Paul T. Plew, Chairperson

 The Department of Music continually works to create for the entire student body an atmosphere which is conducive to cultural growth and an appreciation for the fine arts.
 As an institutional member of the National Association of Schools of Music, the department aims to give a well-balanced scope of many styles of music and opportunities for exposure to those styles.